rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

 The config entry `rsvim.js` can just import these npm packages like node/deno!

 :::warning
-Not all plugins in the `package.json` are really existed 😁 (at least for now).
+Not all plugins in the `package.json` really exist 😁 (at least for now).
 :::

 ## Scoped Package Name Problem